Essay-experiments & literary reflections

 Without the consolations of meaning or intention, temptation or fulfillment, daily rituals became tests of endurance.
 Each task and clasp of time – extending with no predetermined ending – would condemn us to the exile of the present moment.
 Yet neither breakfast nor samu, rice gruel nor leaf heaps, were dreaded so much as a surprise sprung upon us within each 24-hour cycle: sarei, the call for tea and sweets.

 Relentlessly recurring with unscheduled regularity, sarei developed its own flavour of affliction.
 On our first morning in the monastery, the sudden announcement of a tea break had felt like salvation.
-We were not yet acclimatized to the duties of the dharma; meditation in the damp and drafty zendo had lasted well beyond the expected 1.5-hours, without stretching breaks, samu had involved scrubbing the wooden slats of the outside walkways, knuckles swollen from immersion in tin buckets of soapy water.
-Hunger rose and fell like the crest of a dragon, forefront of mind then forgotten as the hours extended – again and again with no promise of an ending.
+We were not yet acclimatized to the duties of the dharma; meditation in the damp and drafty zendo would last for hours without stretches; samu involved scrubbing the wooden slats of the outside walkways, knuckles swollen from immersion in tin buckets of soapy water.
+Hunger rose and fell like the crest of a dragon, forefront of mind then forgotten as the hours encircled – around and around with no promise of an ending.

 Then, the chime of the sweetest silver bell – a sound that was later to induce rabid and fearful salivation.
 We walked through the drizzle to the dining room, where we were met by monks bearing industry-standard kettles; we sat at the grey, scratch resistant tables and were served green tea.